infotrex/bulk-upload-to-opensea/README.md

   https://www.youtube.com/watch?v=j0WguSodGf8<BR>

 # Pay Service
-  You can contact me if you are request additional plugin for this bulk upload, such as Unlockable Content, Explicit & Sensitive Content, ETH blockchai swietch to Polygon, or python installation, remote assistant etc
+  Why need to pay?
+I realise some user are over requested additional feature or addon over the limitation. if you are really need additional function for this bulk upload please contact my twitter @klvntss.
+Thank you.

 # Changelog
   <ul>